John Howard Society of Sudbury

 Prisoners Justice Day

-The commemoration for 2023 was on August 10 at 10:00 am on the grounds of the Sudbury Jail.
-It was an exceptionally moving and thoughtful commemoration.
+The commemoration in 2024 was on August 10 at 10:00 am on the grounds of the Sudbury Jail.
+It was tremendous commemoration remembering those who have died while incarcerated.
+The message from our guest speaker was especially moving.
 Many thanks to all who attended.

-The commemoration for 2024 will be held on August 10 at 10:00 am on the grounds of the Sudbury Jail.
+The commemoration for 2025 will be on August 8 at 10:00 am on the grounds of the Sudbury Jail.
 Please join us for this prayer remembrance of those who have died while incarcerated.

 September 10